 No matter if you’re a longtime resident or a visitor, there is always something to see and do in San Diego.
 Between the historic landmarks and endless outdoor adventures, deciding what to do next can be difficult.
 To eliminate the hassle of planning, take this San Diego bucket list with you on your next trip!

 1. Explore All that Balboa Park Has to Offer

 Featuring museums, performing arts venues, gardens, outdoor activities, and so much more, it’s impossible to encounter everything at Balboa Park in a single day.
 With attractions including the San Diego Zoo and the San Diego Art Institute, you discover something new every time you visit.

 2. Learn about the Animal Kingdom at the San Diego Zoo

 While you’re at Balboa Park, San Diego Zoo Tickets are a must.
 This iconic zoo is home to all of your favorite wild animals, from gorillas to pandas and beyond.
 You can’t visit San Diego without a trip to the zoo, right?

 3. Embark on a Wild Safari at San Diego Zoo Safari Park

-While you can learn about your favorite animals at the zoo, San Diego Zoo Safari Park takes it to the next level with engaging safaris and activities.
+While you can learn about your favorite animals at the zoo, a San Diego Zoo Safari Park Ticket takes it to the next level with engaging safaris and activities.
 Roam the park searching for your favorite animal or hop on an interactive safari and get up close with wild animals from cheetahs to meerkats.
 If a safari isn’t on your San Diego bucket list, you’re missing out!